adegtyarev-org/fast-modbus-python-library/README.md

 - **test_modbus_events_confirmation.py**: Tests for event confirmation.
 - **test_modbus_events.py**: Tests for event handling.
 - **test_modbus_scanner.py**: Tests for device scanning.

+## Contributing

+Initial code generated with assistance from [DeepSeek](https://chat.deepseek.com/).
+Contributions and improvements are welcome!
+Feel free to submit pull requests to improve functionality or documentation.

 ## License
 This project is licensed under the MIT License.